indexdata/folio-import/doc/migration_process.md

 Go "Inventory > Instances", select some and do "View holdings" and "Actions > View source".

-Go "Effecive location" and inspect the list.
+Go "Effective location" and inspect the list.

 Go "Item > Material type" and inspect the list.